harsh3055/Hostel-Complaint-Management-System/README.md

 Name: Harsh Goswami
 Roll No: 2019BCS-022

-This repository made for Summer Project.
+This repository is made for the Summer Project.